-- Trump campaigned strenuously in the swing states, unlike Hillary, who, apparently, thought she had a strong enough lead that she needn’t bother.
+- Trump campaigned strenuously in the swing states, unlike Hillary, who apparently thought she had a strong enough lead that she needn’t bother.
 But Hillary raised far more money than Trump did.

 - Barack Obama was a gifted orator and a decent man.
 When he took office in 2008 the GOP and its policies were regarded with scorn by a majority of Americans, due to the fraudulent and disastrous war in Iraq, numerous scandals in the Bush administration, the use of torture, rampant corruption in the Republican Party (Tom Delay, etc), the economic recession, and widespread fraud on Wall Street.
-But instead of enacting progressive reforms and holding the Republican and corporate criminals accountable, Obama decided to “look forward.”
-He prosecuted whistle blowers with a vengeance, continued Bush’s bailouts of Wall Street (not Main Street), compromised early and often, enacted a corporate-friendly Affordable Care Act, and alienated millions of his progressive supporters who were hoping for real change.Three weeks before the 2008 election, Obama and Biden went to Mitch McConnell asking for “permission” to reveal to Americans the extent of Russian meddling in the election.
+But instead of holding the Republican and corporate criminals accountable and enacting progressive reform, Obama decided to “look forward.”
+He prosecuted whistle blowers with a vengeance, continued Bush’s bailouts of Wall Street (not Main Street), compromised early and often, enacted a corporate-friendly Affordable Care Act, escalated the hopeless war in Afghanistan, increased the power of the MIC, and alienated millions of his progressive supporters who were hoping for real change.Three weeks before the 2016 election, Obama and Biden went to Mitch McConnell asking for “permission” to reveal to Americans the extent of Russian meddling in the election.
 McConnell (who had refused to bring Merrick Garland’s nomination to the Senate floor) said no. Yet Obama allowed James Comey to tell Americans about reopening the Hillary email investigation.
 In short, Obama didn’t fight, and he allowed the GOP to roar back to life and to swift-boat Hillary and the Dems.
-Obama is one of the main reasons we have Trump as president; progressive voters figured: why bother?.
+Obama is one of the main reasons we have Trump as president; progressive and independent voters figured: why bother?.
 See Obama: the triumph and the tragedy.

-- Despite Trump’s obvious character flaws and lack of qualifications, Republicans and evangelicals voted for him because they knew that Trump would appoint conservative judges to the federal courts.
+- Despite Trump’s obvious character flaws, scandals, and lack of qualifications, Republicans and evangelicals voted for him because they knew that Trump would appoint conservative judges to the federal courts.
 This was one of the conclusions of Angela Denker in her book Red State Christians: Understanding the Voters Who Elected Donald Trump, and it’s anecdotally true in my experience.
 I have Republican acquaintances who said they were quite aware of Trump’s many flaws — how could they not be? — but they thought Hillary was worse.
 They cared deeply about the Supreme Court.

 - Late-term abortions are extremely rare and in almost all cases happen because the woman’s life is in danger or the fetus is deformed.
 They’re effectively banned in most jurisdictions after the fetus becomes viable.
 Besides, no sane, moral person would be comfortable aborting a full term fetus without good reason.
 In short, the extreme pro-choice position that a woman has an absolute right to choose what happens to her body is untenable.
-The Dems have lost this debate and it has cost them dearly in elections.Yet Democrats refuse to compromise on the issue of (late-term) abortions and repeatedly voting against bills to restrict it.
+The Dems have lost this debate and it has cost them dearly in elections.
+Democrats refuse to compromise on the issue of (late-term) abortions and repeatedly voted against bills to restrict it.
 Yet for tens of millions of Americans, abortion is the most important issue.
 Dems seem willing to sacrifice all other issues in order to protect a woman’s right to choose late term abortions.
 Seems like a bad deal.
 See Dems should support a grand compromise involving reasonable restrictions on late-term abortions.
-I’m pro-choice, but there are limits, and that issue shouldn’t trump all other issues.

-During the 2016 primary for the 8th Congressional District in Washington State, progressive Democrat Jason Rittereiser came within 1200 votes of defeating centrist Democrat Kim Shrier.
-But “Schrier had the backing of pro-abortion rights group EMILY’s List, which spent $334,000 boosting her in the district, which stretches from the Seattle suburbs into the Cascade Mountains.” (source) See also The Stranger’s article on the race.
+.During the 2016 primary for the 8th Congressional District in Washington State, progressive Democrat Jason Rittereiser came within 1200 votes of defeating centrist Democrat Kim Shrier.
+Earlier in the primary, either Rittereiser or Shannon Hader earned the endorsement of most Democratic Party organizations.
+(I heard from members of one endorsement committee that Shrier was the least qualified.)
+But “Schrier had the backing of pro-abortion rights group EMILY’s List, which spent $334,000 boosting her in the district, which stretches from the Seattle suburbs east into the Cascade Mountains.” (source) The Stranger’s article on the race says the same thing.
 Recently many progressives are upset with Shrier’s centrism (e.g., her failure to support single-payer healthcare).
 Moreover, Congresswoman Kim Schrier Endorses a Republican in Sammamish City Council Race.
 Primaries matter and Democrats have allowed pro-choice extremists to hijack the party.